 Introduction

 It is all about energy!
 Nowadays the entire world is seeking energy sources.
-Energy is needed everywhere in daily life: for domestic applications such as heating and air-conditioning, food storage/cooking temperature, for production of electricity, for industrial applications and manufacturing, for medical applications like human temperature or storage temperature of medicines.
-The basics of energy analysis begin with Thermodynamics field.
-Thermodynamics is one of the most essential branches in engineering dealing with analysis of thermal energy, i.e., internal energy in substances.
+Energy is needed everywhere in daily life: for domestic applications such as heating, air-conditioning, food storage, and cooking, for the production of electricity, for industrial applications and manufacturing, or medical applications like human temperature or the storage temperature of medicines.
+The basics of energy analysis begin with “thermodynamics”.
+Thermodynamics is one of the most essential branches of engineering.
+It concerns itself with the analysis of thermal energy, i.e., the internal energy in substances.

-It is worth to start by understanding the concept of heat and temperature with different units and related conversion equations, and with all related quantities such as coefficient of thermal expansion, specific heat, enthalpy and entropy.
-Those two latter quantities are the main parameters influencing the first and the second law of Thermodynamics respectively.
+It will be useful to start by understanding the concept of heat and temperature along with different units and related conversion equations and with all related quantities such as the coefficient of thermal expansion, specific heat, “enthalpy”, and “entropy”.
+Those two latter quantities are the main parameters influencing the first and the second law of thermodynamics respectively.

-Moreover, it is important to close this chapter by emphasizing the concept of transfer of heat through materials existing between “cold” and “hot” atmospheres and expose the different methods upon which this transfer occurs: conduction, convection and radiation.
-This requests couple of engineering simple calculations including some intrinsic properties of materials.
+Moreover, it is important to close this chapter by emphasizing the concept of the transfer of heat through materials existing between “cold” and “hot” atmospheres and discussing the different methods upon which this transfer occurs: conduction, convection, and radiation.
+This requires awareness of some simple engineering calculations and some intrinsic properties of materials.

 Temperature and Heat